 Top 5 Best Quiet Fans For The Bedroom

 1. Best Quiet Fan – Honeywell HY254E Quietset Tower Fan

 - Timer can be set for 1, 2, 4 or 8 hours

 I won’t leave you in suspense and get right to the most obvious question.
 How quiet is it?

 It can be running in a room and you wouldn’t even know it was on essentially.

-Since it doesn’t have propeller blades, the oscillating ones can stay very quiet while still providing good airflow.
+Since it doesn’t have propeller blades, the oscillating ones can stay very quiet while still providing good airflow through the whole room.